NeiloErnesto89/FullStack_Django_MS4_MaChine/README.md

     •	Amend Quantity – On the cart page, after a user has selected a product or products to add to their cart.
 The user can decided to amend the quantity, either increase, decrease and/or remove (by entering 0) products and their cart contents number will be updated automatically (if the cart is empty or full can be seen at all times on the Navbar).
 Upon clicking the amend button, the user stays on the cart page and can see the adjusted amount of their cart.

     •	`Back-to-Top` – This button is visible on the pages with more content or the pages that are designed to increase/adjust in height (for example if a user selects one of each of all the products of the site to purchase, their cart and checkout page will expand in height).
 The home page, cart and checkout pages avail of the `back-to-top` button.
 Once a user scrolls down a page, they can simply click on this button (which is visible as it is fixed to the bottom right hand side on the page and has a `z-index: 1`) and the user to brought back up to the top of the body of the html page.
-It’s a particularly valuable function on mobile phone devices, as the viewport as content is condensed and it tends to favor a scrolling style, so this option, in my opinion is a nice option for users to avail of to make their experiences a little smoother.
+It’s a particularly valuable function on mobile phone devices, as the viewport as content is condensed and it tends to favour a scrolling style, so this option, in my opinion is a nice option for users to avail of to make their experiences a little smoother.

     •	Submit Payment – Once the user has selected products to purchase and confirmed the quantity, the must enter their details correctly on the payment form (which applies Stripe logic) and they can then click the `Submit Payment` button which, as it’s linked to the Stripe backend logic, which confirm their payment, sending the user to the Products page with the message - “You have successfully paid!
 Your products are on their way!” .
 If the form details are incorrect, the user will be prompted with a red/warning message specifying which form detail needs to be rectified.

     •	User Posts Section - If a user arrives on the user posts page, they can navigate (via pagination) the user posts section to see all of the shared comments.
 A user can click either `View Post in Detail` or `Back to Home`.
 Viewing a post in detail products the user with a focused view on a particular post (giving them further options) and back to home button simply returns the user to the main home page.

     •	User Posts in Detail - As mentioned above, a user can select to `View Post in Detail`.
-This button brings them to a focused User's post (recognised via the id in the URL).
+This button brings them to a focused User's post (recognized via the id in the URL).
 The user has a number of options on this page.
 If they are they author of the post (or the admin), they have the right to edit (brings them to the `edit user post form`) or delete the post entirely.
 The user can also choose to like a user.
-A user can like all posts (regardless if they are author) owever, it functions on a - one user, one like per post basis.
+A user can like all posts (regardless if they are author) however, it functions on a - one user, one like per post basis.
 A user can't just add endless likes on a particular user post.
-If the user is not the author of the post (nor the admin), they can not delete or edit posts.
-They can only view and like (x1) the post.All users can see the total accumulated likes on any posts and also avail of the `Back to Posts` to return to the general User posts section.
+If the user is not the author of the post, (nor the admin), they won’t be able to delete or edit a post.
+They can only view and like (x1) the post.
+All users can see the total accumulated likes on any posts and also avail of the `Back to Posts` to return to the general User posts section.

-    •   Add a New Post - (found a Nav link) allows users to
+    •   Add a New Post - found via a button at the bottom of the user posts page  (and via the Navbar), this button allows users to be redirected to a form where they can upload their own personalised post.

-- Search bar
+-Search bar
-    - Allows users and non logged in site visitors to quickly and easily search for products.
+    - Found on the right-hand side of the navbar, it allows users and non-logged in site visitors alike to quickly and easily search for products.
 They are prompted if a product doesn't exist and redirected to the main landing page.
+If they find a product, for example, a 'Multimeter', they are brought to a page to view the product.

-- Landing Page Scroll Button
+- Page Scroll Button

-    - allows a user, who has scrolled further down the main page, to simply clikc the fixed button on the right and instantly return to the top of the page.
+    - Found on numbers pages (home, checkout, cart, user posts), using this function (when it appears) allows a user, who have scrolled further down the page, to simply click on the fixed button on the bottom right-hand side and instantly and smoothly return to the top of the page.

 - Modals

-    - mainly used a prompt for the user when doing an important action, whereby a second confirmation is necessary (like deleting a profile)
+    - Modals are mainly used as a prompt for the user, for example, when undertaking an important action, whereby a second confirmation is necessary (like deleting a profile).
+On the site, if a user wants to delete a post or delete their user profile, they will be prompt with a modal popup, which will focus solely on the action and allow the user a sort of 2 step process when commiting important actions.

 - Pagination:

-    - allows for smooth and logical browsing for the user, if there are many products or posts.
+   - allows for smooth and logical browsing for the user, if there are many products or posts, they user can navigate via the pagination buttons at the bottom of the page.
+As for example, user comments naturally increase over time, a user can navigate to older comments easily, smoothly and with logic, by maintain uniformity to the page structure.

+- Form Logic

+    - Login/register

 ## **Features Left to Implement**